-Psychological Sense of School Membership (PSSM)
+Psychological Sense of School Membership (PSSM).
 The PSSM (Goodenow, 1993) was the focal instrument for this study.
 Two modifications were made to the scale to be more developmentally appropriate for the younger students in this study.
-First, the original five-point response scale was modified to a simplified six-point response scale in a yes/no format (1 = no, never, 2 = no, almost never, 3 = yes, sometimes, 4 = yes, often, 5 = yes, very often, and 6 = yes,always) to reduce the cognitive burden for primary school students.
+First, the original five-point response scale was modified to a simplified six-point response scale in a yes/no format (1 = no, never, 2 = no, almost never, 3 = yes, sometimes,4 = yes, often, 5 = yes, very often, and 6 = yes, always) to reduce the cognitive burden for primary school students.
 This modification is consistent with another PSSM study which also used a six-point response scale for primary school students (Cheung & Hui, 2003).
 Second, the items were modified into question form rather than the original statement form.
 Questions as opposed to statements are considered more developmentally appropriate (Woolfolk, 2004).
-Most of the PSSM item content remained unchanged: (e.g., original item = "People at this school are friendly to me"; modified item = "Are people at this school friendly to you?").
-However, two of the originally negatively worded items were converted into positive wording after the modification: (original item = "Sometimes I don't feel as if I belong here"; modified item = "Do you belong at your school?"; original item = "Teachers here are not interested in people like me"; modified item = "Are teachers interested in students like you?").
-These items were changed to avoid a double negative thought process (e.g.: "Do you feel as if you don't belong at your school?").
+Most of the PSSM item content remained unchanged: (e.g., original item = 'People at this school are friendly to me'; modified item = 'Are people at this school friendly to you?').
+However, two of the originally negatively worded items were converted into positive wording after the modification: (original item = 'Sometimes I don't feel as if I belong here'; modified item = 'Do you belong at your school?'; original item = 'Teachers here are not interested in people like me'; modified item = 'Are teachers interested in students like you?').
+These items were changed to avoid a double negative thought process (e.g.: 'Do you feel as if you don't belong at your school?').
 Thus, the survey used in this study consisted of 15 positively worded and three negatively worded questions.

 In summary, all 18 items were modified to a question format and the response scale was changed to match the question format.
 The modifications were originally conducted in English.
 The survey was then translated into simplified Chinese and back translated into English.
-The Online Supplementary Material Included the English and Chinese PSSM items.
+The Online Supplemental Material includes the English and Chinese PSSM items.

-Convergent Validity Instruments

-See Online Supplementary Materials for additional details.
+Convergent Validity Instruments.
+See Online Supplemental Material for additional details.

 Social and Emotional Health Survey - Primary (SEHS-P).
 Four gratitude items and four prosocial items from the SEHS-P (Furlong, You, Renshaw, O'Malley, & Rebelez, 2013) were used to assess convergent validity because of school belonging's positive associations with gratitude (Froh et al., 2008) and prosocial behavior (Solomon et al., 1996).
 The items used the same six-point response scale as the PSSM.
-The internal consistency across the three samples were: gratitude ($\alpha = .68-.69$) and prosocial behavior ($\alpha = .80-.82$).
+The internal consistency across the three samples were: Gratitude ($\alpha = 0.68-0.69$) and prosocial behavior ($\alpha = 0.80-0.82$).

 Me and My School Questionnaire (M&MS).
-For the U.S. and U.K. samples, the M&MS (Deighton et al., 2013) was used as a measure of divergent validity as school belonging has been found to be inversely related to distress.
+For the US and UK samples, the M&MS (Deighton et al., 2013) was used as a measure of divergent validity as school belonging has been found to be inversely related to distress.
 The M&MS has 16 items that assess emotional and behavioral difficulties and uses a three-point response format: never, sometimes, always.
-For this study, the alpha internal consistency for the total score for U.S. and U.K. samples were .76 and .77, respectively.
+For this study, the alpha internal consistency for the total score for US and UK samples were 0.76 and 0.77, respectively.

 Strengths and Difficulties Questionnaire (SDQ).
 For the Chinese sample, the SDQ total difficulties score was used as a measure of divergent validity as a measure of psychological distress (Goodman, 1997).
 The SDQ uses a three-item response scale: not true, somewhat true, certainly true.
-The alpha internal consistency for the SDQ total difficulties score was .84.
+The alpha internal consistency for the SDQ total difficulties score was 0.84.

-Statistical Analyses
+Statistical analyses